 Sick of Paying For Gel Manicures?
 I Got Everything I Needed For Less on Amazon

+If you want something done well, do it yourself — and if you want to stop paying $35 every two weeks, buy some supplies and learn to do your own at-home gel manicure!
 Regular manicures are very important to my overall self-care routine, but the price tag that comes along with shiny gel nails often isn't feasible, even for those with a bit of disposable income.
-A few weeks ago, after paying $65 for a pedicure and a gel manicure, I hit a wall.
+A couple years ago, after paying $65 for a pedicure and a gel manicure, I hit a wall.